kaikalii/desk/design.md

 Instead of defining structs, you define `shape`s.
 A shape is an arrangement of typed data.

-Shapes are allocated in the grid at compile time using the `layout` keyword. `layout` takes a shape name and a position in the grid.
+Shapes are allocated in the grid at compile time by being children of the root shape.

-Refering to shapes that have been laid out returns their laid out position.